 Dr. Robert Rowe, Ph.D., Director of Research

-Dr. Rowe is currently Professor and Director of the Department of Music and Performing Arts Professions in the Steinhardt School at New York University.
+Dr. Rowe is currently Professor and Associate Dean for Research and Doctoral Studies in the Steinhardt School at New York University.
 Dr. Rowe’s team has built the MCST™.
 He is the first composer to complete the Ph.D. in Music and Cognition at the MIT Media Laboratory.
 Dr. Rowe’s music is performed throughout North America, Europe, and Japan.
 He served as an editor of the Journal of New Music Research & on the Board of Directors of the Electronic Music Foundation.
 Dr. Rowe’s books Interactive Music Systems (1993) and Machine Musicianship (2001) have been published by MIT Press.

 Dr. Gottfried Schlaug, M.D., Ph.D., Principal Investigator at Beth Israel Deaconess Medical Center (BIDMC)/Harvard Medical School (HMS)